ghada49/Project-Phase-2/README.md

 	[ Login button ] --> we click it after filling it

-2. Window After Login:
+2. Window After Login (after authentication):
-  - Select Currency (drop down) --> You need to select the currency, otherwise USD is default
+  - Select Currency (drop down) --> You can select the currency, otherwise USD is default
   - Submit Currency
   - Add Products
 	In add products, you need to fill :